-Bringing these realities together in a ‘festival’ has particular resonance in Scotland, where creative communities have celebrated together in this way for many years.
-More ancient wisdoms offer the additional context of ‘ritual’, revisiting to deepen understanding and revalue actions for the common good, so we hope for series of Flax Festivals in Scotland in the years to come.
+Bringing these realities together in a ‘festival’ has particular resonance in Scotland, where creative communities have celebrated together in this way for generations.
+More ancient wisdoms offer us the notion of ‘ritual’, revisiting to deepen understanding and revalue actions for the common good: Journeys in Design draws on this in a series of Flax & Linen Festivals.

 Flax and Linen Festival #1, September 2021, Fife

 Programme Summary below with more detail in our events section:

 - Festival Exhibition: Main Exhibition & Hub in Stocks Warehouse, a former Linen Works in Kirkcaldy

 - Flax Fields Fife: ‘Wee plots of flax’ planted to bloom and harvest in time for our Festival

 - Linen Routes: New heritage walks throughout Fife, co-mapping with local experts and enthusiasts

 - Fife Open Doors: Special events in Artists Studios, Silverburn Flax Mill and Auchtertool House

 - International Roundtable: ‘Think Global, Grow Local’, participants explore shared flax cultures